fls-bioinformatics-core/galaxy-tools/trimmomatic/README.markdown

     <tool file="trimmomatic/trimmomatic.xml" />

-and copy `trimmomatic_adapters.loc.sample` to `trimmomatic_adapters.loc` in the `tool-data` directory, and edit to point to the local copies of the adapter sequences.
+and copy `trimmomatic_adapters.loc.sample` to `trimmomatic_adapters.loc` in the `tool-data` directory, then edit to point to the local copies of the adapter sequences.

 ### Changes ###

+0.32.1: Add tool_dependencies.xml to install Trimmomatic 0.32 automatically and
+        (set the environment).
+Update tool versioning to use Trimmomatic version number (i.e. `0.32`) with tool iteration appended (i.e. `.1`).

 0.0.4: Specify '-threads 6' in <command> section.

-0.0.3: Added MINLEN, LEADING, TRAILING, CROP and HEADCROP options of trimmomatic.
+0.0.3 : Added MINLEN, LEADING, TRAILING, CROP and HEADCROP options of trimmomatic.

 0.0.2: Updated ILLUMINACLIP option to use standard adapter sequences (requires the
        trimmomatic_adapters.loc file; sample version is supplied) plus cosmetic